Competition funded (UK/EU and international students)

 Candidates applying for this project may be eligible to compete for one of a small number of bursaries available.
 Successful applicants will receive a bursary to cover tuition fees for three years and a stipend in line with the UKRI rate (£18,622 for 2023/24).
-Bursary recipients will also receive £2,000 for fieldwork purposes.
+Bursary recipients will also receive a £1,500 p.a. for project costs/consumables.

 Costs for student visa and immigration health surcharge are not covered by this bursary.
 For further guidance and advice visit our international and EU students ‘Visa FAQs’ page.

 The work on this project could involve: